sovaj/sovaj.ms.admin/README.md

 npm install
 ```

-This will setup a working copy of ng2-admin on your local machine.
+This will setup a working copy of sovaj.ms.admin on your local machine.

 Note: If you have any issues after the installation, additionally run the following: